httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 ~~~
 {: title="Response with Different Algorithm"}

-##  Server Selects Algorithm Unsupported by Client
+##  Server Selects Algorithm Unsupported by Client {#ex-server-selects-unsupported-algorithm}

 The client requests a "sha" digest only.
 The server is currently free to reply
-with a Digest containing an unsupported algorithm.
+with a `Digest` containing an unsupported algorithm.

 ~~~ http-message
 GET /items/123 HTTP/1.1